 The Annapurna Sanctuary

 The Annapurna Sanctuary is a huge part of the Annapurna Conservation Area.
 It is a high glacial basin that lies 40 kilometers directly north of Pokhara.
 The topography of the sanctuary resembles an oval-shaped plateau that sits at an altitude of 4,000 meters.
-Surrounded by a ring of Annapurna Mountains, the entrance to the sanctuary is located at the narrow valley between the Hiunchuli and the Machhapuchhre peaks.
-Because of high mountains on all sides, the Annapurna Sanctuary receives only 7 hours of sunlight a day at the height of summer.
+Surrounded by a ring of the Annapurna Mountains, the entrance to the monastery is located at the narrow valley between the Hiunchuli and the Machhapuchhre peaks.
+Because of the high mountains on all sides, the Annapurna Sanctuary receives only 7 hours of sunlight a day at the height of summer.

 Tatopani lies about 5 kilometers away from Kodari, on the border of Nepal and Tibet.
-The hot spring's waters are coveted for having high mineral content and they standout as naturally healing elements.
+The hot spring's waters are coveted for having high mineral content, and they stand out as natural healing elements.
 The relaxing water of the hot spring tends to rehabilitate the muscle and offers a rejuvenating interlude during long hikes and trekking journeys.
-The temperature of the hot spring at Tatopani borders on mild to moderate and the spring releases amounts at various points around the hot spring compound.
+The hot spring temperature at Tatopani borders on mild to moderate, and the spring releases amounts at various points around the hot spring compound.

 Ghandruk Village- The Switzerland of Nepal

-Dominating the village is the Nyingma monastery from which there are good views of the village and of the Gandaki River valley.
-Above the monastery lies a chorten painted onto the cliff face, with a number of small stone chortens on the ledges below.
-Legend says that the villagers became afflicted with leprosy and all attempts to control it had failed.
-A local monk, originally from Tukuche, south of Marpha, advised the villagers to build the chorten and hold religious rituals at the site.
-Since then, the leprosy stopped and Marpha flourished once more.
+Dominating the village is the Nyingma monastery, from which there are good views of the village and the Gandaki River valley.
+Above the monastery lies a chorten painted onto the cliff face, with several small stone chortens on the ledges below.
+Legend says that the villagers became afflicted with leprosy, and all attempts to control it had failed.
+Initially from Tukuche, south of Marpha, a local monk advised the villagers to build the chorten and hold religious rituals at the site.
+Since then, leprosy stopped, and Marpha flourished once more.
 On the opposite bank of the Gandaki River on the southern outskirts of Marpha lies a Tibetan refugee camp and the Chhairo Gompa, the first Nyingma monastery to be established in the district of Mustang.